-One of the most challenging issues in public electricity grid operation is restarting the high voltage transmission grid after a prolonged wide area electricity transmission outage.
-In addition to the grid related electricity problems there may be other fundamental problems such as:
+One of the most challenging aspects of public electricity grid operation is restarting the high voltage transmission grid after a prolonged wide area electricity transmission outage.
+In addition to the normal grid related electricity problems there may be other fundamental problems such as:

-2) If the natural gas transmission system relies on electically powered compressors it may be impossible to restart natural gas fired combustion turbines until after the natural gas transmission system pressure is restored.
+4) If the natural gas transmission system relies on electrically powered compressors it may be impossible to restart natural gas fired combustion turbines until after the natural gas transmission system pressure is restored.

 BLACK START PROCEDURE:

-Assuming that all of the aforementioned problems are somehow resolved the grid restart procedure proceeds as follows:
+Assuming that all of the aforementioned problems are resolved the grid restart procedure proceeds as follows: